Why Most R&D Claims Fail Under Scrutiny (Even When Theyโ€™re Right)

 There are a few consistent patterns behind failed claims.
 Claims are often led by ๏ฌnance or leadership teams who are too far removed from the technical work.
 Engineers and developers, who understand the detail, are rarely involved in shaping how itโ€™s presented.
 At the same time, some R&D tax advisors rely on simpli๏ฌed processesโ€”questionnaires or high-level assumptionsโ€”to scale their work.

 None of this is malicious.
 In many cases, itโ€™s simply a misunderstanding of a complex system.
 But it produces claims that are easy to submit and difficult to defend.
+As compliance requirements continue to evolve under the ERIS scheme, robust evidence and clear documentation of qualifying activity are becoming increasingly important.

 The difference between risk and defensibility